jacquiet/wp_theme_options/README.md

 ------------------------------------------------------------
 Open a command prompt or terminal in the theme's main directory.

-You have 5 commands at your disposal:
+You have several commands at your disposal:

 	gulp app:watch
 	This is an on-going task, which conbines tasks [sass:watch] and [js:watch]